 If you’ve spotted a mistake in your credit report, what should you do?
-Here is how to dispute errors on your credit report to ensure you can get errors on your credit report corrected quickly and thoroughly.
+Here is how to dispute errors on your credit report to ensure you can get errors on your credit report , like identity theft, corrected quickly and thoroughly.

 Whether you’re planning to apply for a loan, buy a house, or simply review your personal information, it’s good practice to periodically check your credit report.
 The federal Fair Credit Reporting Act (FCRA) requires the three credit reporting bureaus – TransUnion, Experian, and Equifax – to provide you one free credit report every 12 months.

-Whether you request all three at once or space them out throughout the year is up to you, but you should regardless take advantage of the three.
+Whether you request all three at once or space them out throughout the year is up to you, but you should regardless take advantage of the three and get a copy of your credit report.
 One important reason why you should personally check your credit report is to spot any incorrect information that may have made its way into it.

-It’s not rare for consumers to notice an error in their credit report, and if they leave it unaddressed – small as it may be – it could have negative consequences the next time they try to apply for a loan or line of credit.
+It’s not rare for consumers to notice a credit report error, and if they leave it unaddressed – small as it may be – it could have negative consequences the next time they try to apply for a loan or line of credit.